simonduane/smart-estimation/docs/explanation.md

 Smart meter communications is not completely reliable: some attempts to retrieve data fail.
 Further attempts may be made to retrieve the same data and sometimes succeed but, sometimes, the failure is because the data never existed in the first place.
 Repeated attempts to retrieve particular data are generally worth making but can't be relied on to solve the missing data problem.
 I believe that Ovo's missing data problem is made worse by their apparent choice to store their core information in lists.
 This is unhelpful, because missing data amounts to a list being short of one or more items.

 A complete list can be identified as such by asking how long it is (for example, there are 48 half-hour intervals per day, and there are 31 days in the current month, October) but, if a half-hourly list contains only 47 items, it takes effort to work out which item is missing.
 The better choice would have been to store the same information in a dictionary, keyed on the datetime of the values.
-A data item can be identified as missing if and only if its timestamp is ***not*** among the keys of the dictionary.
+A data item can be identified as missing if and only if its timestamp is ***not*** among the keys of the dictionary.[^5]

 [^5]: That last sentence is a little awkward to express, and I found my code immediately became clearer when I refactored things to use a flag `is_smart` instead of `missing`: a data item is processed in one way if it is smart, and another way otherwise.
 The other way is where estimates of usage come into play, and the trick is only to estimate where absolutely necessary.